zecure/shadowd.zecure.org/content/overview/php_connector.md

         php_value  auto_prepend_file  "/usr/share/shadowd/shadowd_connector.php"
     </VirtualHost>

-It is also possible to use *php_value* inside a *.htaccess* file to enable the connector for specific directories.
+Apache servers can also use *.htaccess* files to set *auto_prepend_file* for specific directories only.
-This method is well suited for shared hosting.

 ## Configuration